MuhammadHamzaMahboob/TaskApp/README.md

   Then he will see or add the tasks other members also who have in the same group.

+  Start the project by run command npm run dev/npm start.

+  Enjoyed it Thanks

+# flow/Functionality of App

+  User sign up the app and also select the  group.

+  Then he will see or add the tasks other members also who have in the same group.

   He will also delete or update the Task status completed/Incompleted.